Antique Oil Lamps: How to Repurpose Them Into Unique Flower Vases

 How fun and festive are these vintage beauties turned flower vases?

-Personally, I’m partial to oil lamps with handles—they add just the right touch of farmhouse charm.
+Personally, I’m partial to antique oil lamps with handles; they add just the right touch of character and charm.
 And the best part?
 If you ever want to use them again as actual oil lamps, all you have to do is screw the top back on and pop the chimney back into place.
 Easy peasy!

 What do you think?
 Do you think you would try this repurposed oil lamp idea?